teleprint-me/attica/README.md

-# Data Structures and Algorithms
+# Data Structures and Algorithms written in pure C

-**Data Structures and Algorithms in Pure C**

-A collection of portable C libraries for foundational algorithms and data structures, designed for real-world systems programming and experimentation.
+A portable collection of foundational C libraries for algorithms and data structures, built for systems programming and real-world experimentation.

 ## 🗃️ Dependencies